 eDoc Upload FAQs

-- Flows like a software wizard with a sequence of dialog boxes walking users through the process.
+- Easy to use platform with a sequence of dialog boxes walking you through the process.

-- Submit a reason for uploading your documents based on the type of information being requested, Requests for Review, etc. This allows Student Aid Alberta to process documents faster.
+- Submit a reason for uploading your documents based on the information being requested, Requests for Review, etc. This allows Alberta Student Aid to process documents faster.

-If you are required to submit additional documentation with your application, choose Upload Electronic Documents after you log in to your Students Finance System (SFS) account.
-This allows you to submit documents directly and securely to Student Aid Alberta, removing the need to fax or mail paper.
+If you are required to submit documentation with your application, choose Upload Documents after you log in to your Alberta Student Aid account.
+This allows you to submit documents directly and securely to Alberta Student Aid, removing the need to fax or mail paper.

 Instructions for Uploading Fillable Forms: